codio-content/Coding_with_Python-Conditional_statements/.guides/content/Fix-more-errors-9daf.md

-To run your code, press this button {Run}(python run-user.py ./03-ch-if-1/fix2.py)
+To run your code, press this button {Run}(python3 run-user.py ./03-ch-if-1/fix2.py)

 {Check It!|assessment}(test-484914084)